sem CLI Reference#

 newly created notification.
 However, you can now use the sem edit notification

-command to add as many rules as you like to the specified notification.
+command to add as many rules as you like to a notification.

 List notifications#

-You can list all the available notifications under the current organization
+You can list all the available notifications within your current organization

 with the sem get notifications